Don't miss out! Get the best events & activities in your inbox weekly...

 photo credit: BostonCentral

-The Map Room Tea Lounge
+The Tea Lounge & Bar

 With its indicative architectural heritage, this industrial revolution vibe with cozy décor is a popular place to visit.
 Drawn from the inspiration of great classic novels, writers, and the innovation of the 1800s, this unique space has become a salon for the modern world within the historic McKim Building of the Boston Public Library.